Vermont Republican Party

 Website

 The Vermont Republican Party is the affiliate of the Republican Party in Vermont and has been active since its foundation in the 1860s.
 The party is the second largest in the state behind the Vermont Democratic Party, but ahead of the Vermont Progressive Party.
 The party historically dominated Vermont politics until the mid-20th century, but was replaced by the Vermont Democratic Party.
 The party currently has very weak federal electoral power in the state, controlling none of Vermont's federal elected offices.
-The only statewide office that the party currently controls is the governorship, held by Phil Scott.
+The two statewide offices that the party currently controls are the governorship, held by Phil Scott, and the lieutenant governorship, held by John S. Rodgers.

 In the 2024 primaries, the Vermont primary was one of only two races that Donald Trump did not carry (the other being the District of Columbia primary).[7][8][9]